 Primary school canteen stall owner whose videos went viral is shutting down stall after 'complaint'

-A primary school canteen stall owner, known for his social media clips detailing his experiences at work, says he is planning to shut down his stall following a complaint about a viral video.
+A primary school canteen stall owner, known for social media clips detailing his experiences at work, says he is planning to shut down his stall following a complaint about a viral video.

 Rayner Tan, 27, better known by his social media handle @veg.eng, previously went viral for a video in which he corrected a boy for tossing a two-dollar note onto the counter while ordering food.